 Fatigue was an issue for me.
 I remember existing on four hours sleep.
 Nights when I would lie awake for hours.
 I would try reading, getting up for some water, or trips to the toilet to help myself get some sleep.

 I was exhausted when I woke up and wired when I wanted to go to sleep.
 I had no energy and resorted to coffee in the morning and when I was wired at night, I would have a glass of red wine to help me unwind.
 My cortisol levels were out of whack and my adrenals were on the floor, driving the inflammation in my body ever higher.

-Movement and exercise improves your immune system functioning.
-We are designed to be active throughout the day, everyday.
+Movement and exercise improve your immune system functioning.
+We are designed to be active throughout the day, every day.
 However modern life is not designed for this.